SoftUni-Internal/interactive-content/EN/06-Nested-Loops/07-Homework.md

 | Destination | |
 | STOP | |

-### Comments
+[hints]
+[hint]
-- The first letter is "H| and it\'s ASCII value is 72, "o" has value 111, "u" has value 117, "s" has value 115, "e" has value 101
+The first letter is "H| and it\s ASCII value is 72, "o" has value 111, "u" has value 117, "s" has value 115, "e" has value 101
 Their sum is 516.
+[/hint]
+[hint]
-- Keep doing the same calculations for the other words and get that Destination has the highest value - 1154
+Keep doing the same calculations for the other words and get that Destination has the highest value - 1154 [/hint]
+[/hints]

 [/task-description]
 [tests]